Information We Collect About You

 - Third Party Vendors and Service Providers.
-Like many businesses, we sometimes engage other companies to perform certain business-related functions for us, such as consulting, service processing and the like ("Vendors" or "Service Providers").
-Examples of such functions include mailing, emailing and texting communications to you, maintaining our databases, and processing payments.
-When we employ another entity to perform a function of this nature, we only provide them with the personal information that they need to perform their specific function.
+Like many businesses, we sometimes engage other companies to perform certain business-related functions for us, such as consulting, service processing and the like (“Vendors” or “Service Providers”).

 As mentioned above, when you visit us on our Sites or use one of our mobile applications, we collect information about you by using cookies, pixels, and other tracking technologies, which we may combine with other personal information we collect about you.
 Some examples of the data we collect from cookies and similar technologies include your account preferences, pages accessed, language preferences, and previous visits to our websites.
 We use this information to better understand, customize, and improve your experience using our Services, as well as to manage our advertising.
 For example, we use third-party analytics and advertising partners' automated devices and applications, such as Google Analytics, to evaluate usage of our Sites.
 We use these tools to help us improve the performance of our Site and our users’ experience on our Site.